 Is this holiday for you?

 Generally, the underfoot conditions during the trekking element of this holiday are relatively straightforward.
 The Khumbu is Nepal's most popular trekking destination and the trails are well used and present relatively easy walking conditions.
 It should be noted however that trekking at high altitude is of itself quite demanding.
 The climbs of Pokalde and Island Peak are not technically difficult but we will encounter a variety of terrain ranging from scree slopes and boulder fields to glaciers where we will need to be roped together and steeper snow slopes where it will be necessary to use fixed lines to safeguard ascents and descents.
 Full instruction on the use of fixed lines and glacier crossing will be given during the trip and previous experience of these techniques is not a prerequisite.
-However, all participants should have previous experience of walking with crampons and should be competent in the use of an ice axe and should know how to self-arrest. , We have given this trip the overall grade of DEMANDING, and clients should be physically fit and prepared for the rigours of climbing above 5000 metres.
+However, it would be useful to have previous experience of walking with crampons.